aliabdulelah/Asian-Cup-Football-Data-1972---2019/README.md

 ### Data Source
-In this project, you are going to analyze analysis this big  [dataset](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017).
+In this project, you are going to analyze  this big  [dataset](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017).
 The dataset contains information about 45,315 results of international football matches starting from the very first official match to in 1872 up to 2023.
 We are going to find the answers to questions like:

 1.  top 10 for teams scores
 2. The most 10 teams wins